yjin07/DoseFinding/readme.md

-# Dose-Exposure-Response modeling
+# Dose-Exposure-Response Modeling

 ## 1. Exposure-Response model

-Assuming that the median response $\mu$ as a function of exposure is represented by
+Assuming that $\mu_c$ as a function of exposure is represented by
 $$\mu_c = f_m(c; \theta_m) $$
 where $f_m$ denotes the exposure-response function, $c$ is the exposure, and $\theta_m$ is the vector of parameters of the exposure-response function.

-For the <mark>continous-response</mark> case, the response is assume to follow a lognormal distribution conditional on the exposure as follows:
+For the **continous-response** case, the response is assume to follow a lognormal distribution conditional on the exposure as follows:
 $$log(Y) \sim N(\mu_c, ~\sigma^2)$$

-For the <mark>binary-response</mark> case, we assume that
+For the **binary-response** case, we assume that
 $$\text{logit}(P(Y=1)) = \mu_c$$

 > <u>ER functions</u>: